 In this mode, the intruder does not interact with the target system and applies different passive strategies instead to gather information.
-They can try to eavesdrop on network traffic, trace OS footprinting, or internet footprinting.
+They can try to eavesdrop on network traffic, and trace OS footprinting or internet footprinting.

 When it comes to attacking a web application, mapping is an important part of the recon operation.
-This step helps the attacker to look at all the pieces of application at one place and form an understanding of how the app works.
-An application has many implemented functionalities and understanding them is crucial for the success of the subsequent Penetration testing phases.
+This step helps the attacker to look at all the pieces of the application in one place and form an understanding of how the app works.
+An application has many implemented functionalities and understanding them is crucial for the success of the subsequent penetration testing phases.

 The discovery phase can be divided into two parts:

 - Vulnerability scan

 The first part involves gathering more information about the target network using a bunch of different techniques.
 Let us talk about a few of them.

 - Hackers can uncover host-names and IP information using techniques like DNS interrogation, InterNIC queries, and network sniffing.